 A team of private and public organizations established the Chi-Cal Rivers Fund (the Fund) to help improve the ability of the region's natural systems and communities to withstand and absorb the impacts of environmental stressors and enhance the region's unique habitats and waterways through strategically coordinated investments.
 Administered by the National Fish and Wildlife Foundation (NFWF), the Fund is a partnership among BNSF Railway, Cleveland-Cliffs, Crown Family Philanthropies, Gaylord and Dorothy Donnelley Foundation, Joyce Foundation, Hunter Family Foundation, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, U.S. Forest Service and the Walder Foundation.
-The Fund achieves its impact by supporting projects focused on three goals: 1) enhancing fish and wildlife habitat; 2) reducing stormwater runoff with green infrastructure; and 3) activating restored habitats and greenspace to improve community engagement, public-use opportunities and access to nature.
+The Fund achieves its impact by supporting voluntary conservation projects focused on three goals: 1) enhancing fish and wildlife habitat; 2) reducing stormwater runoff with nature-based solutions; and 3) activating restored habitats to improve access to nature.